Showing content for section Overview

 BSc (Hons) Pharmacology

-- UCAS points – BBC-ABB from A levels, or equivalent, to include Biology or Chemistry, plus a second pure Science subject or Mathematics.
+- UCAS points - 112-120 from A levels, or equivalent, to include 32 points from Biology or Chemistry, plus 32 points from a second pure Science subject or Mathematics.
 Applied Science not accepted.
-For A levels which include a separate science practical component, a pass is desirable and may strengthen an application (calculate your UCAS points)
+For A levels which include a separate science practical component, a pass is desirable and may strengthen an application. (calculate your UCAS points)

 English language requirements